 The Pratt Pullman Yard has ties to Atlanta‘s industrial history, built in 1904 as a sugar and fertilizer processing plant.
 In 1926, the Pullman company bought the buildings to restore their iconic sleeper train cars.
 It was abandoned in the 1970s, briefly being used in the 90s before falling into disrepair and being covered in graffiti.

 But it’s this look that made it perfect to be used as The Hob in The Hunger Games, along with scenes in Divergent and Baby Driver.
-The site was purchased in 2017 by a film producer, so you can only catch a glimpse from behind the chain-link fences, which I saw on an Atlanta Movie Tours excursion.
+The site was purchased in 2017 by a film producer and has started to host events like art exhibits and food trucks.

 Atlanta Motor Speedway